- In a vessel, soak the black gram for about 7 - 8 hours.

 - To blend, you can opt to mix both the grams and rice and blend in batches or blend them separately.

-- When adding water for blending, be cautious as the batter should be thick.
+- When adding water for blending, be cautious as the batter should maintain thick.

 - Keep it overnight and the next day.
 Then your fermented batter is ready.
 Note: The batter can keep for 2 days in the fridge.